Understanding Cyber Liability (Part 2)

 Credit Monitoring Expense: Although not required by law, coverage is provided to provide credit monitoring for affected individuals

 Crisis Management/Public Relations Expense: Costs for hiring public relations professionals to handle the communications if the breach becomes public knowledge

-Cyber Extortion: Computer systems may be a target of criminals who either threaten to shut down a policyholder’s computer network (for example through a denial of service attack) or who have stolen confidential records and threaten to release them to the public if a ransom is not paid.
+Cyber Extortion: Computer systems may be a target of criminals who either threaten to shut down a policyholder’s computer network (for example, through a denial of service attack) or who have stolen confidential records and threaten to release them to the public if a ransom is not paid.
 Even more insidious have been “ransomware” attacks, which encrypt a policyholder’s entire network unless a ransom is paid.
 Cyber extortion coverage will pay the ransom and the associated costs in effecting its payment.

 Reputational Harm Coverage: Data breach events can cause significant harm to an organization’s reputation.
 Many organizations see a significant decline in income following the public’s awareness of a data breach.
 For example, Target suffered a large drop in revenue the quarter immediately after the announcement of its breach.
 Some insurance carriers are now offering reputational harm coverage.
-This coverage begins once the policyholder’s computer network has been restored and provides for reimbursement of the loss of income for a particular number of months following the data breach and the network’s restoration.
+This coverage begins once the policyholder’s computer network has been restored and provides for reimbursement of income loss for a particular number of months following the data breach and the network’s restoration.

-Other Coverage Issues: Cyber liability policies can be customized to meet specific needs of various organizations.
+Other Coverage Issues: Cyber liability policies can be customized to meet the specific needs of various organizations.
 Some of these customizations may include:

-Full prior acts for first time buyers
+Full prior acts for first-time buyers

 Automatic additional insured coverage

 Data restoration expense coverage which response to accidental damage or destruction of data